Skip to main content

 Terranetes CLI

-Once one or more sources have been configured you can search for cloud resources via
+Upon configuring one or more sources, you can initiate a search for cloud resources using the following command:

 tnctl search [TERMS]